mathieucarbou/YaSolR/docs/index.md

 #### Bypass Relay (optional)

-A bypass relay allows to force a heating at full power and bypass the dimmer at a given schedule or manually.
+A bypass relay allows you to force heating at full power and bypass the dimmer at a given schedule or manually.
-Keeping a dimmer `on` generates heat so a bypass relay can be installed to avoid using the dimmer.
+Keeping a dimmer `on` continuously generates heat so a bypass relay can be installed to avoid using the dimmer.

 **If no bypass relay is installed, the dimmer will be used instead and will be set to 0-100% to simulate the relay.**